scottnasello/podcasts/RichRoll262.md

 ### [262 Rich Roll with Kerri Walsh](http://www.richroll.com/podcast/kerri-walsh-jennings/)
-* This is my first episode from Rich Roll, although I've listened to several from Michael Gervais
-* His podcast is designed to unlock and unleash our best selves
-* Amazing podcast with so many nuggets from Kerri (one of my heroes)
+* Amazing podcast with so many nuggets from Kerri (one of my heroes) the most successful beach volleyball player ever
+* 5 Time olympian (indoor + 4X Beach)
+# Themes from this podcast
+* Winning & Losing
+* Growth Mindset
+* Communication
+* Avoiding Burn out
+* Teamwork
+* Flow
+* Loving what you do
+* Taking a stand for what you believe in
-    * Subnote
+    * At